emberjs/rfcs/text/0000-router-service-computed-query-params.md

 Access to query params is currently restricted to the controller, and subsequently, the corresponding route.
 This results in some limitations with which users may consume query param data.
-By exposing query params as a computed property on the `RouterService`, users will be able to easily access the params from deep down a component tree, removing the need to pass the params down many levels.
+By exposing query params on the `RouterService`, or a separate `QueryParamsService`, users will be able to easily access the params from deep down a component tree, removing the need to pass query-param related data and actions down many layers of components.

 ## Motivation

 Modern SPA concepts have converged on the idea that query params should be easily accessible from the object responsible for handling the route.
 Like with the [RouterService](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md), it is common to have a need to perform routing behavior from deep down a component tree.

 ### Examples

+An addon has been written to demonstrate usage: https://github.com/NullVoxPopuli/ember-query-params-service

 Having query params accessible on the router service would allow users to implement: